19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Standard Ability Generation.md

 | 16-17          | +2                     |
 | 18             | +3                     |

-You can choose which score goes to which ability after you roll.
-You roll for ***three scores***.
-For the other 3 ability scores, they are equal to the negation of the 3 ability scores you rolled.

-Once all scores are generated, you get 3 ability score increases.
+All your other [Ability Scores](../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md) start at 0.
+You then get a number of ability score increases equal to 3 - (your lowest [Ability Score](../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md) + your highest [Ability Score](../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md)). *(Minimum of 0)*

+Each ability score increase (ASI):

+- Can be used to increase any legal ability score by 1
+- Cannot be used to increase a negative ability score
-*You cannot use these to increase an ability score beyond +2*
+- Cannot be used to increase an ability score to any higher than +2